wiicode/cybersecurity-framework/bronze-training/background-boards/board-understand.md

 ### **Collaborate on security**

 One of the best sources of information on good practice and relevant threats can be your sector peers.
-Attackers often target a number of organisations in the same sector in a similar manner.
+Attackers often target a number of organizations in the same sector in a similar manner.
 Cultivating these collaborative relationships on security has two major benefits.
 Firstly, it can help make your own organization more resilient, through early warning of threats and improved cyber security practice.
 Secondly, it helps make the sector as a whole more resilient, which can reduce the appeal to potential attackers.

 ### **Assess the threat**